camelcasetechs/vansosms/README.md

 The classes in the src directory are for you to update and adapt to your need.

--   If you use Laravel, you can copy the content of `src/config/config.php` to `config/services.php` and everything should work fine.
+-   If you use Laravel, and publish the config file as explained in installation, update config/vanso-sms.php and everything should work fine.
--   Open `src/VansoSMSClient.php` and update the `configure` method based on the instruction on the method docs.
-If you are not using Laravel, please make a child class of `src/VansoSMSClient.php` and override the `configire` method.
+-   If you are not using Laravel, please make a child class of `\CamelCase\VansoSMS\VansoSMSClient` and override the `configure` method.

-Call the `\CamelCase\VansoSMS\VansoSMSClient::sendSMS` factory;
+Call the `\CamelCase\VansoSMS\VansoSMSClient::sendSMS` factory or the derived class:

 ```php
 \CamelCase\VansoSMS\VansoSMSClient::sendSMS( string $phone, string $message );